- What is vitamin E?

 Some forms of vitamin E offer better anticancer benefits than others.
 This is true when it comes to alpha-tocopherol and gamma-tocopherol.

 In a John Hopkins study, a total of 10,456 men participated in the trial, in which researchers compared alpha-tocopherol, gamma-tocopherol, and selenium.

 They found that men who had the highest blood levels of gamma-tocopherol were five times less likely to get prostate cancer.

 Another important finding was that alpha-tocopherol and selenium protected against prostate cancer only when gamma-tocopherol intake was high.
 That means the alpha- and gamma-tocopherols have a synergistic effect when it comes to prostate cancer.

 Then there was a review published in “Carcinogenesis” in 2010 in which the authors explained how many large-scale studies with alpha-tocopherol had not shown anticancer benefits.

-The authors suggested this lack of effect was caused by high doses of alpha-tocopherol, which reduced the body’s levels of delta-tocopherols.
+The authors suggested this lack of effect was due to high doses of alpha-tocopherol, which reduced the body’s levels of delta-tocopherols.
 They also noted that gamma-tocopherol had “strong anti-inflammatory” properties and that it “may be the more effective form of vitamin E in cancer prevention.